nickbabcock/sff.life/content/blog/how-to-undervolt-ryzen-cpu/index.md

 ---
 title: How to undervolt your ryzen cpu
 date: "2019-10-10"
-thumbnail: ./bios-vcore-offset.png
+thumbnail: ./ryzen-master.png
 description: "Undervolting your CPU can make your system run cooler, quieter, and more efficiently.
 Unfortunately, there are a myriad of different ways to undervolt.
 This guide will help make the best decision depending on what's available for each system.
 Along the way we'll record monitoring data and benchmark scores to quantity the effect of undervolting."
 ---

+**Note: This is a living guide, corrections, suggestions and additional data points are welcomed**

 Undervolting your CPU can make your system run cooler, quieter, and more efficiently.
-Though compared to [how to undervolt your gpu](/how-to-undervolt-gpu/), undervolting your CPU can be daunting as the technique to achieve undervolting can change based on your CPU, motherboard vendor, motherboard model, and even motherboard BIOS version.
-This guide is sticking to undervolting AMD Ryzen chips to keep the scope somewhat in check.
+Compared to [how to undervolt your gpu](/how-to-undervolt-gpu/), undervolting your CPU can be daunting as the technique to achieve undervolting can change based on your CPU, motherboard vendor, motherboard model, and even motherboard BIOS version.
+This guide is focussing on undervolting desktop AMD Ryzen chips to keep the scope somewhat in check.
 Even though there are lots of variables hopefully everyone can find a solution.

 In this guide, we'll **undervolt a Ryzen 2700 to a 2700E's TDP**.
-But this can also be used to undervolt a 3900X to 65W, if one can't get their hand on the [OEM-only part](https://www.anandtech.com/show/14961/amd-brings-ryzen-9-3900-and-ryzen-5-3500x-to-life).
+But this can also be used to undervolt a 3900X (a 105W TDP processor) to 65W if one can't get their hand on the [OEM-only 65W 3900](https://www.anandtech.com/show/14961/amd-brings-ryzen-9-3900-and-ryzen-5-3500x-to-life).

 Components we'll be using:

 - [Cinebench R20](https://www.maxon.net/en-us/products/cinebench-r20-overview/): Free CPU benchmark for single thread and multi-threaded workloads.
 It will let us quantify any performance loss due to undervolting.
-We're using R20 rather than R15, so that the Ryzen chips take longer to complete to help get consistent readings.
+We're using R20 rather than R15, so that high core count CPUs take long enough to complete to help get consistent readings.
 - [HWiNFO64](https://www.hwinfo.com/): to measure our sensor readings (temperature, wattage, etc)
 - Google sheets: A spreadsheet for tracking power usage, benchmarks, any modifications, etc
 - (optional): [P4460 Kill a Watt](http://www.p3international.com/products/p4460.html) electricity usage monitor: to measure output from the wall.
 This is the only thing that costs money on the list -- you may be able to rent it from a local library or utility company.
 A wattmeter is not critical, but it'll give us a sense of total component draw that the PSU has to supply.
 I bought one from my local hardware store.